smartaquametering/smartPhotometer/README.md

 - The more closely the absorption maximum of the substance to be detected is approached, the higher the performance of the photometer will be.
 - The smaller the spectral bandwidth of the LED (the range between lower and upper wavelength), the higher the photometer resolution.

+### smartColoriMeter

+An RGB sensor with **color sensing photodiodes** (red, green, blue) can be used **for colorimetric analysis**.

+An IR blocking filter, integrated on-chip and localized to the color sensing photodiodes, minimizes the IR spectral component of the incoming light and allows color measurements to be made accurately.

+### smartSpectroMeter

+Due to the evolution and availability of **various types of spectral sensors** it is easily possible **to measure the intensity of light at a specific wavelength range**, but without the need to setup an complex and sensitive monochromator or filter mechanismn.

+By using a low-voltage **quartz halogen capsule lamp** (Quartz-UV Open) and an **array of spectral sensors** a spectrum for the range of UVA, VIS and IR-A light can be obtained accurately.

+These spectral sensors have **20 independent on-device optical filters** whose spectral response is defined in a range **from 330 nm to 940 nm** with a Full Width Half
+Max (FWHM) of 20 nm.

+Spectrum scans can be used **for qualitative, quantitative and colorimetric analysis** at a wavelength range from 360 nm to 830 nm.

+### Cuvette

 The selection of an appropriate cuvette for each measurement is crucial.
 The material (depending on the wavelength) and size of the cuvette are the two key factors.

 - High-quality materials such as quartz are used in rectangular standard cuvettes for measurements in the UV range.
 - In addition to round and rectangular cuvettes, there are also special cuvettes, such as flow-through cuvettes, where the sample solution is passed into and out of the cuvette by a pump.
 - The size of the cuvette is directly related to the layer thickness that is effective in the Lambert-Beer law.
 Generally speaking, the larger the cuvette and the sample volume, the greater the layer thickness, and the more sensitive the measurement can be.

+### Setup options

 <table>
 <tr>